jack898/dunkinScout/README.md

 a shop that isn't $10.

 # Procedure
 - Dunkin hosts no menu (with prices) on any website, so I needed to sniff the menu API from their app.
+I could not find any public documentation of their mobile app API anywhere.

 - I first tried to set up a proxy with Charles Proxy and sniff from my iOS device--however, the requests were encrypted as Dunkin uses SSL pinning on their app.